niranjangavade98/TensorFlow-Custom-Object-Detection/README.md

 <br/><br/>
 1. Open `labelmap.pbtxt` file in `traning` folder
 <br/><br/>
-2. Replace the label map present according to classes you have in your images & save the file
+2. Change the label map present according to classes you have in your images & save the file
 <br/><br/><br/>
 ## **Download Base Model**
 <br/><br/>